Chasing the Summit

 The breakthrough in Almaty came with a hard edge.
 Despite the milestone performance, Ashton narrowly missed qualification for the final stop of the 2024/25 FIS World Cup season in Livigno, Italy — the future host venue for the Milano–Cortina 2026 Winter Olympic Games freestyle events.

 With entry limited to the top 20 athletes in the world, his late-season surge left him just outside the cutoff.
 The opportunity to finish the World Cup season on that stage would have to wait.
-But the message was unmistakable: the gap had narrowed — and momentum was firmly on his side.

 The Story Is Far From Over